Frequently asked questions

 The Principles, PRI and UN Global Compact Principles are global, voluntary and aspirational frameworks supported by the UN and focused on the risks and opportunities associated with ESG issues.

-The Principles and PRI are global frameworks within the financial sector.
+The PSI and PRI are global frameworks within the financial sector.
 They are aligned with and complement the aims of the UN Global Compact Principles, which promote the adoption of sustainable business practices across all industry sectors.
 The UN Global Compact Principles are derived from universally-accepted principles in the areas of human rights, labour, environment and anti-corruption.

 Please address the letter to: